Cardinals vs. Braves Player Props Betting Odds

-Nolan Arenado and Ronald Acuna Jr. are two of the players with prop bets on the table when the St. Louis Cardinals and the Atlanta Braves meet at Truist Park on Wednesday (first pitch at 7:20 PM ET).
+Player props are available for Ronald Acuna Jr. and Nolan Arenado, among others, when the Atlanta Braves host the St. Louis Cardinals at Truist Park on Thursday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!